kafeijao/cvr_osc_lib_py/examples/README.md

 This example script shows how to feed windows global media info into chat boxes via OSC
 Note: This uses the winsdk package, so before you use this you need to install it with the command:
 `pip install winsdk`

+## example_chat_box_messenger.py

+This example script shows how send messages and is typing state to the chat box via OSC
+Note: This uses the keyboard package, so before you use this you need to install it with the command:
+`pip install keyboard`